Best Butter Beans Recipe

 They’re rich and savory with every bite.
 So good, they practically melt in your mouth deliciously!

 Yes, they are.
-In fact, all legumes are gluten-free, which is why they’re commonly used to make pasta alternatives and other gluten-free products.
+All legumes are gluten-free, which is why they’re commonly used to make pasta alternatives and other gluten-free products.

 … and Enjoy!!